Advayp/Ps5-Bot/README.md

 You need to install selenium for this to work

 Just run the following:
-	python -m pip install --upgrade pip,
-	pip install selenium
+python -m pip install --upgrade pip, pip install selenium

-Replace the Email Variable with your email and replace the app variable with your password
+Replace the Email Variable with your email and replace the app_pass variable with your password

 If you have 2FA on for Gmail you need to create an app password This can be done at this link: https://myaccount.google.com/apppasswords